debarkak/Custom-OpenBox/README.md

 obmenu (Available in AUR)
 ```

-2. Clone this repo by running ` https://github.com/debarkak/Custom-OpenBox.git ` then copy the files to `~/.config/openbox`
+2. Clone this repo by running `git clone https://github.com/debarkak/Custom-OpenBox.git ` then copy the files to `~/.config/openbox`

 ###